nemowbray/kuvaSystemsTest/README.md

   - press enter
   - press enter
   - press enter
-Note: you can ignore the e2e folder and tests-examples folder, these are automatically added during the install.
+Note: you can ignore the e2e folder, these are automatically added during the install.
 ```
 # NPX Commands